This article describes how to transform MaxDiff preference share variables to use as the Alternatives input in TURF analysis.

 When you have a MaxDiff analysis output in Displayr

-This method assumes you have already run a MaxDiff analysis from the toolbar via > Advanced Analysis > MaxDiff > Hierarchical Bayes / Latent Class Analysis / Multinomial Logit.
+This method assumes you have already run a MaxDiff analysis from the Report tree + or the toolbar via > Advanced Analysis > MaxDiff > Hierarchical Bayes / Latent Class Analysis / Multinomial Logit.

 - Select the MaxDiff output you want to use in the TURF analysis.